 The researchers found that adding Zadaxin to the flu vaccine allowed the immune system to generate a much stronger response to the flu vaccine than it did in those who received the vaccine only.
 More people who received Zadaxin plus flu vaccine developed immunity to influenza than those who received the flu vaccine alone.

 The authors admit that larger studies are needed to confirm the finding, but they also note that there were no adverse events (i.e. side effects) caused by Zadaxin during the trial.
 The treatment was safe, well-tolerated, and did not negatively affect patient laboratory values.
-It will be interesting to see if this same adjuvant will help improve immunogenicity to the COVID-19 vaccine when it becomes available.

 Talk to your Care Coordinator about the peptide option, Thymosin-alpha 1 now offered by Stemedix.

 Reference: Carraro, G. (2012).
 Thymosin-alpha 1 (Zadaxin) Enhances the Immunogenicity of an Adjuvated Pandemic H1N1v Influenza Vaccine (Focetria) in Hemodialyzed Patients: A Pilot Study.
 Vaccine.
 2012 Feb 1;30(6):1170-80.